Queen Charlotte: A Bridgerton Story: Release

-Queen Charlotte: A Bridgerton Story was released on Netflix on May 4, 2023, consisting of 6 episodes.
+Queen Charlotte: A Bridgerton Story was released on Netflix on May 4, 2023, consisting of six episodes.

 Reception

+Viewership

 In the first week after its premiere, Queen Charlotte: A Bridgerton Story debuted at number one in 91 countries, including the United States, the United Kingdom, Australia, India, South Africa and Canada, and the Netflix Global Weekly Top 10 ranking of the ten most-watched English-language TV series on the platform in seven days with a further 148.28 million viewing hours.
 It peaked in week two with 158.68 million hours of viewing, maintaining the top spot in the Global Weekly Top 10 in week three as well.

-Critics reviews
+Critical response

 Metacritic, which uses a weighted average, has assigned a score of 76 out of 100 based on 30 critics, indicating "generally favorable reviews".